matthewtpapa/vision/README.md

 ```

 ## Matcher backends & introspection
-At runtime the pipeline picks a matcher backend: `faiss` if installed, else
+At runtime the pipeline picks a matcher backend: `faiss` if installed, otherwise
 NumPy.
-After processing a frame you can inspect the choice and knowledge-base
+After processing a frame, inspect the chosen backend and knowledge-base
 size:
 ```python
 from vision.pipeline_detect_track_embed import DetectTrackEmbedPipeline